Four black people have been charged with breaking into the house of an elderly white woman and killing her.

 While the Meriwether County Sheriff's Office did not wish to comment and the District Attorney's Office did not return our request for information, the charges brought against the suspects do not include hate crimes, which are defined as any offense committed due to "perceived race, color, religion, or national origin of any person," according to federal law.

-While Dow’s assault and murder was no doubt horrifying and brutal, there is no evidence to suggest the attack was motivated by race.
+Dow's assault and murder was no doubt horrifying and brutal, but no evidence suggested the attack was motivated by racial animus.